trifork/sdm/README.md

     There are two projects you can run.
 The importer, and the replication service.

-*   Configure OIOSAML:

-    Currently you can skip this step.

-    FIXME.
-This is currently disabled because of problems with certificates and the RID2CPR service at TDC.

 *   Access the administration GUI:

     The administration GUI is a browser based GUI for administering user